Download Gmail Attachment in SSIS

 installer that we will use to connect to Gmail.

-4. In the ZS OAuth connection, select the Google API OAuth Provider and specify the following scope permissions:
+4. In the ZS OAuth connection, select the Google API OAuth Provider and specify the following credentials and scope permissions:

 SSIS Gmail connection

-Creating the package to download Gmail attachment in SSIS
+Creating the package to download Gmail attachments in SSIS

-1. First of All, Drag and drop the Data Flow Task from SSIS Toolbox and double click it
+1. First of all, drag and drop the Data Flow Task from the SSIS Toolbox and double-click it

 to edit.